risingfbk/BASTools/README.md

 ## Contributing
 The website is currently in BETA.
 It needs a general review of its style and content.
 Additionally, many tools available on the market have not yet been evaluated.

-If you are interested in evaluating a tool using the proposed framework, your analysis would be greatly appreciated and added to the website.
+If you are interested in evaluating a tool using the proposed framework, your analysis would be greatly appreciated and added to the website (see how to contact me in the About section).

 Finally, migrating to a dynamic solution and using a database for storing and retrieving information about the tools could significantly enhance the website.